How to Complete a Certificate of Origin

 Box 3: Country of Origin

 This section is the most important, as the origin is the prime function of the Certificate.
 Exporters must be aware of the Rules of Origin in order to make an accurate origin declaration.

-Information on the Rules of Origin is available here.
+Information on the Rules of Origin is available through the European Commission’s information page which you can access by clicking here.

 There are three options for the completion of Box 3:

 1. Goods are of European Union origin – goods that originate within the European Community must be designated as “European Community” origin.
 If necessary, this can be expanded to include a particular state within the European Union, e.g. European Community – Ireland

 2. Goods of Non-Community origin (sometimes referred to as goods of “Third Country Origin”) – the name of the specific country of origin must be included, for example ‘China’ or ‘Russia’.
 Reference to an economic grouping e.g. Mercosur, or a geographical region e.g. West Africa, is not acceptable.

 3. Goods have multiple origins – this is applicable when a Certificate of Origin is issued for a consignment containing a number of different products of different origins.
 In this case, it is acceptable to write “As per Box 6” in Box 3 and then clearly list the specific origin of each individual product next to it in Box 6.
 The origin of each individual product must be clearly identifiable.

 Completion of this box is optional, however it is recommended that the mode of transport is included, for example sea freight, air freight, road or rail.
 The description ‘Mixed Transport’ should be used when there a number of different transport methods being used, as is often the case when exporting goods from Ireland.